Tseytisi/altcase/README.md

 Works as both a command-line program, and as GUI application.

-Has a mode that ensures all occurences of 'i' are lowercase, and all occurences of 'L' are uppercase, to avoid confusion.
+Has a mode that ensures all occurrences of 'i' are lowercase, and all occurrences of 'L' are uppercase, to avoid confusion.

+### Upcoming features
+- Allow input through pipe